-8.2.3 Funds for the Same Purpose but for a Different Allowable Use award calculation.
+9.2.3 Funds for the Same Purpose but for a Different Allowable Use

+Funds received for the same purpose as funds provided under the R3 Program, but that were used by the Applicant for a different allowable use may be excluded from the final award calculation.
 In some instances, funds provided for the same general purpose (e.g. rehabilitation of a home) as the CDBG-DR funds, would have been used by the Applicant for a different allowable use.
 In these circumstances, if the Applicant can document that the funds received were used for a different -but eligible- use, then the funds are not duplicative.
 In these instances, the Applicant may provide documentation, such as receipts or paid invoices, demonstrating that funding was spent on a different eligible use.
 The Program will review documentation submitted on a case-by-case basis.